darksnakezero/synapse/INSTALL.md

   instance, if using certbot, use `fullchain.pem` as your certificate, not `cert.pem`).

+And to make sure it all takes effect, restart the service:

+`systemctl restart matrix-synapse`

 For a more detailed guide to configuring your server for federation, see [federate.md](docs/federate.md)